Colleges and accommodation

 All postgraduates are members of a college throughout their time at Durham University, whether you live in college accommodation or elsewhere.
 College life is a big part of what makes your experience with us so unique and many of our students say that being part of a college is one of the best aspects of Durham University.

 What is a college?

-All University accommodation is managed by our colleges and, once a member of a college, as a full-time student you can apply for accommodation in that college.
+All University accommodation is managed by our colleges and, once you accept your University offer, you can apply for College Membership and Accommodation.
 Colleges are, however, much more than just halls of residence.
 They are multi-disciplinary, scholarly communities providing members with opportunities for intellectual and personal development within a supportive environment.